Building Skills for Self-Care: Self-Care Assessment and Improvement Strategies

 Submit a two-page reflective paper on how this app contributed to improving your ability to be mindful, how your practice impacted your ability to support students, and how mindfulness and self-care may support students who have experienced trauma in their lives.

 Other: Create an Infographic addressing the importance of educators implementing personal self-care programs into their lives.
-Include data relating to at least two self-care programs from three reliable sources that show physical, mental, or emotional improvement in individuals using these self-care techniques.
+Include data and/or information relating to at least two self-care programs from two reliable sources that show physical, mental, or emotional improvement in individuals using these self-care techniques.

 Other: Create a self-care program and use it daily for two weeks.
 This program must take at least 15-20 minutes each day.
 This self-care program can be physically, mentally, and/or emotionally-based.
-Following each practice, record your reflection about any changes you notice within yourself.
+Following each daily practice, document the activity completed and record your reflections about any changes you notice within yourself.
+At the end of the first week make note of any improvements you’ve seen during this week.
+At the end of the two week period, compile your daily and weekly reflections into a document to be submitted.
+This document may be in a narrative, bullet point or table style and must include the dates and times of your practices.

 Submit your reflections document.
 This document may be in a narrative, bullet point or table style and must include the dates and times.